Suicide watch

 Suicide watch (sometimes shortened to SW) is an intensive monitoring process used to ensure that any person cannot attempt suicide.
 Usually the term is used in reference to inmates or patients in a prison, hospital, psychiatric hospital or military base.
 People are placed on suicide watch when it is believed that they exhibit warning signs indicating that they may be at risk of committing bodily harm or purposefully killing themselves.

 In hospitals

 In hospitals, the practice is sometimes referred to as constant visual observation (CO).
 CO is the practice of placing somebody, generally someone in a psychiatric inpatient unit, under the constant supervision of a healthcare worker.
 CO is widely used for potentially suicidal patients, but the evidence to support its effectiveness is weak.
 Concerns around the use of constant visual observation include paternalism, distrust and dislike by patients, job dissatisfaction amongst staff on CO, and the high cost of paying staff for long shifts.

 In correctional institutes

 Various forms of suicide watch exist.
-These generally involve the subject being under continuous or very frequent watch of a guard, such as a prison officer, security officer or orderly, who will intervene if the subject attempts to harm themselves.
+These generally involve the subject being under continuous or very frequent watch of a guard, such as a prison officer, security officer or orderly, who will intervene if the subject attempts to harm themself.